KhronosGroup/glTF/specification/2.0/README.md

 # Appendix B: BRDF Implementation

+In this chapter we present the bidirectional scattering distribution function (BRDF) of the glTF 2.0 metallic-roughness material.
+The BRDF describes the reflective properties of the surface of a physically-based material.
+For a pair of directions, the BRDF returns how much light from the incoming direction is scattered from the surface in the outgoing direction.
+See [Pharr et al. (2018), Chapter 5.6 "Surface Reflection"](#Pharr2018), for an introduction to radiometry and the BRDF.

-The bidirectional reflectance distribution function (BRDF) of the metallic-roughness material is a linear interpolation of a metallic BRDF and a dielectric BRDF.
+The BRDF of the metallic-roughness material is a linear interpolation of a metallic BRDF and a dielectric BRDF.
 The BRDFs share the parameters for roughness and base color.
 The blending factor `metallic` describes the metalness of the material.

 ```
 material = mix(dielectric_brdf, metal_brdf, metallic)